kolia/matlab_makefile/README.md

 A tool for specifying calculations that depend on other calculations that depend on other calculations...

-matlab_makefile works around a  TARGET  file and the notion of CONTEXT.
+matlab_makefile uses a `target.m` file and a `context` matlab structure.

-- The `targets.m` file specifies which targets depend on which, what functions should be called to build each target, whether the built target should be saved to disk, and in which folder they should be saved.
-Results are not recalculated if they can be loaded from disk.
+- The `targets.m` file specifies which targets depend on which, what functions should be called to build each target, whether the built target should be saved to disk, and how to calculate the paths where results should be saved.
+Targets are not rebuilt if they can be loaded from disk.

-- The `context` is a structure which contains contextual information: which data set is being used, with which parameters, etc.  `context` also serves to save results with file and folder names reflecting the context of each calculation.
+- `context` is a matlab structure which contains contextual
+information: which data set is being used, with which parameters, etc.
+Information in `context` is also used to calculate file and folder names where results will be stored.

 See `examples/targets.m` for an example of a target file.
 Note that the target file MUST be called `targets.m`